AndreiJirohHaliliDev2006/SpamProtectionAgent/README.md

 1. Clone the repository and navigate to it.
 2. Install dependencies with `pip install -r requirements.txt`.
+3. Generate a new session string with `python3 stringSessionGenerator.py`
-3. Copy the sample config file with `cp spam/config.sample.py spam/config.py` and edit it.
+4. Copy the sample config file with `cp spam/config.sample.py spam/config.py` and edit it.
-4. After setting up, run `python3 -m spam`.
+5. After setting up, run `python3 -m spam`.

 ### With Heroku